huynhthaihoa/Minesweeper/README.md

 # Minesweeper
 C# clone of the classic Minesweeper

-*Last updated: 04/04/2022 - 14:45 (KST)*
+*Last updated: 04/04/2022 - 14:47 (KST)*
 ## How to play
 There are 2 ways to run the game:
 - Build & run with Microsoft Visual Studio 2019 using .NET Framework 4.7.2 (no additional dependencies required)
-- Run the game directly at Resources/Minesweeper.exe
+- Run the execution file directly which is located at Resources/Minesweeper.exe
 ## Demo
 ![<img src="./Resources/Victory.png" width="30" height="30" alt="Victory"/>](./Resources/Victory.png)